ohler55/oj/pages/Modes.md

  - `:object`
  - `:custom`

-Since modes detemine what the JSON output will look like and alternatively what Oj expects when the `Oj.load()` method is called, mixing the output and input mode formats will most likely not behave as intended.
+Since modes determine what the JSON output will look like and alternatively what Oj expects when the `Oj.load()` method is called, mixing the output and input mode formats will most likely not behave as intended.
 If the object mode is used for producing JSON then use object mode for reading.
 The same is true